d0x2f/Animate/README.md

   * Drawables within a pipeline are already organised into primitive types (Quad/Line/Circle).
   * Using this pre-organisation the pipeline can store all drawable buffers into a single indexed buffer.
   * Calls to drawable's set\_model\_matrix, set\_color, etc. can trigger an update of only the relevant sections of the buffer.
-* Move away from GDK resource manager in favor of some other stand alone resource management library.

 ## Requirements